Scolopax minor

 Flightless chicks: 23 Apr – 4 Jun (Jorgensen and Brenner 2023a)

 Because woodcock breed early in spring and also because males do not participate in nesting or brood-rearing, the traditional summer (Jun-Jul) may largely represent a period of post-breeding activities and movements.
-Four woodcocks tracked by satellite transmitters 2021-2022 that remained in Nebraska from May-Aug all made short distance movements and also extensively used irrigated agricultural fields (Brenner and Jorgensen 2023b).
+Four male woodcocks tracked by satellite transmitters 2021-2022 that remained in Nebraska from May-Aug all made short distance movements and also extensively used irrigated agricultural fields (Brenner and Jorgensen 2023b).
 A woodcock observed in Lincoln, Lancaster Co yard 24 Jul 2005 was likely a post-breeder making short distance movements rather than an actual migrant.

 Fall: summer <<<>>> Nov 12, 14, 18